forcedotcom/source-deploy-retrieve/contributing/metadata.md

 1. Types that aren't supported in the metadata API
 2. Types in the [nonSupportedTypes file](../src/registry/nonSupportedTypes.ts) (think of it as a registry-ignore file).
 You can ignore the types themselves, or the feature/settings they depend on.
 Be sure to explain why you're choosing to ignore that type.

+If you find your types (or the features they require) excluded by `nonSupportedTypes.ts` but think they're ready to go, feel free to remove them from the list.
+This can happen after something is available to scratch orgs when it previously wasn't.

 ## Manual Testing

 Want to make sure your types are working as expected?